appvia/terranetes/docs/terranetes-controller/admin/rbac.md

     name: system:authenticated
 ```

-If you using [CloudResources](../reference/cloudresources.terraform.appvia.io.md) use the following role.
+If you are using [CloudResources](../reference/cloudresources.terraform.appvia.io.md), use the following role.

 ```yaml
 ---